massung/http/README.md

     CL-USER > (flet ((process-event (type id data) (format t "New event: ~s ~s ~s~%" type id data))) (http-open-event-stream "url.com" #'process-events))

+## HTTP Server

+_Warning: The server code is a work-in-progress and may not be functional right now._

+When combined with the [HTML](http://github.com/massung/html) package, the `http` package can be a pretty descent server as well.
+It's not very full-featured, but if you just need something simple and that generates dynamic content with code, then it might be all you need.

+### Starting the Server

+Before we can start the server, we need to define a router:

+    CL-USER > (define-http-router my-routes
+                (:get "/" #'(lambda (session resp &rest args) (http-ok resp "Hello, world!"))))

+Once you've defined your router, you can then start the server with it:

+    CL-USER > (http-start-server 'my-routes)
+    #<SB-THREAD:THREAD "HTTP" RUNNING {1002EF2A43}>

+It takes other, keyword arguments besides a router, but we'll start with just the router for now.

+Let's test it real quick:

+    CL-USER > (http-get "localhost:8000")
+    #<HTTP::RESPONSE 200 "OK">

+    CL-USER > (resp-body *)
+    "Hello, world!"

+And, now let's stop the server.

+    CL-USER > (http-stop-server)
+    (#<SB-THREAD:THREAD "HTTP" RUNNING {1002EF2A43}>)

+## TODO:

+More server documentation with configuration, routing, sessions, continuations, HTML rendering, etc.

 ## That's all, folks!